 The gastroenterologists at CHI Health are digestive health experts that specialize in the diagnosis, treatment and management of inflammatory bowel disease, helping patients find fast and lasting relief.

-Learn more about the condition below—then fill out our quick form or call 402-449-4692 to make your appointment with a specialist near you.
+Learn more about the condition below—then call (402) 717-9800 to make your appointment with a specialist near you.

 Symptoms of Inflammatory Bowel Disease

 Symptoms of inflammatory bowel disease may range from mild to severe, with periods of active illness followed by periods of remission.
 Common signs of both Crohn's disease and ulcerative colitis include:

 - Diarrhea: Loose stools are one of one of the most common symptoms of IBD.

 - Fever and fatigue: Many people with IBD experience a low-grade fever.
 You may also feel tired or have low energy.